ITWorks4U/programming_tutorials/C/23_signal_handling/readme.md

 -   by default, when a signal has been raised, this will be handled automatically with a predefined instruction (**SIG_DFL**)
 -   you can use a handler function to handle a specific amount of signals
--   you can also block (**SIG_BLK**) an incoming signal, however, this is **not** recommended, because by blocking a signal you can't no longer interact to that signal
+-   you can also block (**SIG_BLK**) an incoming signal, however, this is **not** recommended, because by blocking a signal you can't longer interact to that signal
-    -   not every signal is able to handle / block, like **SIGKILL**
+    -   not every signal is able to handle / block, like **SIGKILL** (luckily)
-        -   on (very) old compilers this was able, however, this caused an undefined behavior
+        -   on (very) old compilers or versions this was able, however, this caused an undefined behavior

 ### Write your own signal function
 -   definition: `void signal_handler(int signum);`